-1. Survey the job site for hazards, such as untamped earth fills, ditches, debris, high voltage electrical wires, unguarded openings, and other hazardous conditions.
-All hazardous conditions should be corrected.

-2. Inspect all equipment before use.
+- 1. Survey the job site for hazards, such as untamped earth fills, ditches, debris, high voltage electrical wires, unguarded openings, and other hazardous conditions.
+All hazardous conditions should be corrected. - 2.
+Inspect all equipment before use.
 Never use any equipment that is damaged or defective.
-Do not allow anyone other than Non-Stop Scaffolding to alter or repair any component.

-3. Components manufactured by other companies must not be intermixed with Non-Stop scaffolding.

-4. Scaffolds must be erected and used according to assembly, use, and safety manual.
-Manuals must be kept on the job site.

-5. Do not erect, use, or dismantle a scaffold unless under the supervision of a competent person authorized to halt work if a problem arises.

-6. Erected scaffolds should be continually inspected by users to be sure that they are maintained in safe condition.
+Do not allow anyone other than Non-Stop Scaffolding to alter or repair any component except with the permission of Non-Stop. - 3.
+Components manufactured by other companies must not be intermixed with Non-Stop scaffolding except with the permission of Non-Stop. - 4.
+Scaffolds must be erected and used according to assembly, use, and safety manual.
+Manuals must be kept on the job site. - 5.
+Do not erect, use, or dismantle a scaffold unless under the supervision of a competent person authorized to halt work if a problem arises. - 6.
+Erected scaffolds should be continually inspected by users to be sure that they are maintained in safe condition.
 Use the Daily Checklist in this manual.
 Report any unsafe condition to your supervisor.
 Never take chances!
-If in doubt regarding the safety or the use of the scaffold, consult Non- Stop Scaffolding.

-7. Do not erect or dismantle scaffolding when other crafts are working directly above or below the area where you must perform your work.

-8. Never use equipment for purposes or in ways it was not intended.

-9. Do not work on scaffolds if your physical condition is such that you feel dizzy or unsteady in any way.
+If in doubt regarding the safety or the use of the scaffold, consult Non- Stop Scaffolding for advice. - 7.
+Do not erect, dismantle, or work on scaffolding when other crafts are working directly above or below the area where you must perform your work. - 8.
+Never use equipment for purposes or in ways it was not intended to be used. - 9.
+Do not work on scaffolds if your physical condition is such that you feel dizzy or unsteady in any way.

-10. When scaffolds are to be partially or fully enclosed, specific precautions must be taken to assure frequency and adequacy of ties attaching the scaffolding to the building due to increased load conditions resulting from the effects of wind and weather on enclosure materials.
-Contact Non-Stop Scaffolding for advice.

-11. Do not overload the scaffold.
-Follow Non-Stop's safe working load recommendations.

-12. Do not jump onto planks or platforms.
+- 10. When scaffolds are to be partially or fully enclosed, specific precautions must be taken to assure frequency and adequacy of ties attaching the scaffolding to the building due to increased load conditions resulting from the effects of wind and weather on enclosure materials.
+Contact Non-Stop Scaffolding for advice. - 11.
+Do not overload the scaffold.
+Follow Non-Stop's safe working load recommendations. - 12.
+Do not jump onto planks or platforms. - 13.
+Check to be sure that the scaffolding has not been altered in any way that would make it unsafe.

-13. Do not use ladders or makeshift devices on top of working platforms to increase the height.

-14. Check to be sure that the scaffolding has not been altered in any way that would make it unsafe.
 If so, correct the problem before dismantling.
-This includes all scaffold ties.

-15. Inspect planks before dismantling to be sure they are safe to work on.

-16. Consideration must be given as to the effect removal of a component will have on the rest of the scaffold prior to that component's removal.

-17. Do not remove ties if more than 45' of tower is in place above the work platform.

-18. Do not accumulate excess scaffold components or equipment on the scaffold as it is dismantled.

-19. Lower dismantled components in an orderly manner.
+This includes all scaffold ties. - 14.
+Inspect planks before dismantling to be sure they are safe to work on. - 15.
+Before removing any component, assess the effect the removal of the component will have on the entire scaffold structure, especially wall ties. - 16.
+Do not remove ties if more than 45' of tower is in place above the work platform. - 17.
+Do not accumulate excess scaffold components or equipment on the scaffold as it is dismantled. - 18.
+Lower dismantled components in an orderly manner.
 Do not throw off of scaffold.
-Do not abuse or misuse the scaffold equipment.

-20. Dismantled equipment should be stockpiled in an orderly manner.
+Do not abuse or misuse the scaffold equipment. - 19.
+Dismantled equipment should be stockpiled in an orderly manner.

-First-Time Assembly of Heavy-Duty Scaffolding